-I believe that learning all the skills of filmmaking–and practicing them–is essential to artistic freedom.
+I believe that learning all the skills of documentary filmmaking–and practicing them–is essential to artistic freedom.
 In my book, Get Close: Lean Team Documentary Filmmaking (now available from Oxford University Press), I explain and advocate for a way of working that emphasizes becoming the author of your own film from start to finish.
 I want to help emerging and even veteran filmmakers spend more time making films and less time struggling to make films.

 I would have loved to be the next Scorsese or Altman, but my university had a lousy film program, so I studied Broadcast Journalism instead, where I was introduced to the basic skills in shooting, editing, and writing.
 I’ve spent the last 20 years as an independent filmmaker, working as a lean team of only one or two people.